 It does increase the reloading speed but by just 40 – 60 rounds per hour more over the single-stage press.
-If you have a quick die change system on a single stage press then I bet you will find a turret reloading press not as advanced as others make it sound.
+If you have a quick die change system on a single-stage press then I bet you will find a turret reloading press not as advanced as others make it sound.

 Should I get a Turret press instead of a Single-Stage Reloading press?

 Lee Classic Turret Press is cheaper than a few high-end single-stage reloading presses.
-For a beginner, turret press can be a bit too much.
+For a beginner, the turret press can be a bit too much.
 But new reloaders can disassemble the auto-indexing feature and use it like a single-stage reloading press.
 In my opinion, Lee Classic Turret Press is better than any Single-Stage reloading press.